lite-xl/lite-xl.github.io/docs/developer-guide/creating-syntaxes.md

 # Syntax Highlighting

-## How to create syntax highlighting plugins for Lite XL

 Syntax highlighting plugins for Lite XL are Lua files.
 These define some patterns or regular expressions that match different parts of a given language,